 Nevertheless, it is an important category as the rewards obtained from intimacy are highly prized by us humans.
 They can help us deal with our small defeats in a disproportionate way.

-There is a sixth time structure, GAMES-PLAYING, and that has a page of its own!
+There is a sixth time structure, GAMES-PLAYING a with a page of its own!

 You can do further research on these categories of time structuring via sites such as: https://manchesterpsychotherapy.co.uk/time-structuring/